jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab18.md

 <div align=center><img src="Images/17/16.png" alt="drawing" width="1000"/></div>

-With the new implementation, the II of the "Shift_Accum_Loop" becomes 1 and the II of the  module becomes 14.
+With the new implementation, the II of the "Shift_Accum_Loop" becomes 1, and the II of the  module becomes 14.
 However, this performance increase is not directly from the loop hoisting optimization.
 Moving branch i == 0 out of the for loop reduces one write operation to the shift_reg, removing the conflict (2 writes in the same clock cycle).
 This design consumes 320 FFs and 383 LUTs.

 ### Optimization 2: Loop fission

-There are two operations in the Shift_Accum_Loop, one is moving the shift_reg and another one is performing the multiplication and accumulation (MAC).
+There are two operations in the Shift_Accum_Loop; one is moving the shift_reg, and the other is performing the multiplication and accumulation (MAC).
 Loop fission refers to separating the operations into independent loops.
 In this case, the code becomes:

 ```c++